AviatrixSystems/Docs/HowTos/AWS_NetworkLoadBalancer_Onsite_And_In_Cloud.rst

 Step 4: Set up Aviatrix on your remote site
 ===========================================

 Our final step is to add an Aviatrix Gateway in our remote site.
-For this, Aviatrix provides an appliance that can be downloaded from `here <http://aviatrix.com/download/>`_.
+For this, Aviatrix provides a virtual appliance that can be downloaded from `here <http://aviatrix.com/download/>`_.
 Download the appropriate appliance for your environment and spin up a VM.
 Once started, the VM will prompt you to configure it.

 Step 4a: Configure the Appliance
 --------------------------------